Connect with us

 A photo of Clarke County Sheriff Todd Kemp, right, at the county courthouse in Quitman, Miss.
 (Rory Doyle for The New York Times)

 State authorities are responsible for investigating shootings and in-custody deaths involving sheriffs and deputies.
-But they are not obligated to investigate other potential wrongdoing by sheriffs’ offices, and may not even know about it: The sheriffs’ offices are also not obligated to incidents to them.
+But they are not obligated to investigate other potential wrongdoing by sheriffs’ offices, and may not even know about it: The sheriffs’ offices are also not obligated to report incidents to them.

 The Times and Mississippi Today examined dozens of publicly available federal lawsuits that described severe brutality and other abuses of power, reviewing thousands of pages of court records and interviewing people involved in cases across the state.